bitwarden/help/_articles/miscellaneous/personal-api-key.md

 featured: false
 popular: false
 tags: [api key, cli]
+description: "Your Bitwarden Personal API Key can be used for authenticating to the command-line interface (CLI).
+Learn how to get, use, and rotate your Personal API Key."
 ---

 Your Bitwarden Personal API Key can be used as a method for authenticating into the Command Line Interface (CLI).